-The government sometimes took corrective action, including prosecutions, against officials who violated the law, and police officers sometimes acted with impunity.
-Police corruption persisted.
+The government occasionally took corrective action, including prosecutions against officials who violated human rights or engaged in corruption, but police officers and state officials frequently acted with impunity.

 For Further Reference